-Nanofibers may help treat heart attacksAugust 10th, 2012 in Cardiology
+Nanofibers may help treat heart attacksAugust 10, 2012 by Lin Edwards in Medicine & Health / Cardiology

 (Medical Xpress) -- Cardiovascular diseases kill over 17 million people a year globally, according to the World Health Organization, and many more suffer heart attacks but recover.
 Even those who do recover are more prone to suffer heart failure or future heart attacks because the heart tissue is damaged.
 Attempts to produce effective therapies to promote repair and regeneration of heart tissues and blood vessels have so far mostly been unpromising.

 Now new research by scientists in Taiwan and the US has found a promising treatment involving vascular endothelial growth factor (VEGF), which promotes blood vessel re-growth.
 Previous attempts to develop a therapy based on VEGF were limited by the fact that the growth factor is rapidly washed out of the heart by the blood flow, but the new research solves this problem.

 The team used a gel containing a lattice of self-assembling peptide nanofibers in combination with VEGF and found that the scaffold-like structure of the nanofibers held the VEGF in place, enabling it to be released slowly over a period of weeks.

 The researchers, led by Assistant Professor Patrick C. H. Hsieh of the Institute of Biomedical Engineering, at the National Cheng Kung University, in Tainan, Taiwan, induced heart attacks in rats and then injected a combination of the nanofibers along with various doses of VEGF in the rats hearts.